Rottweiler

 The well trained Rottweiler is a wonderful companion and friend; however, this breed is definitely not for everyone and, if you are considering adopting a Rottweiler into your home, investigate and learn about the breed before you buy!

-Rottweilers, as with other breeds, are susceptible to some health problems, see the Rottweiler Health Issues document for further information.
+Rottweilers, as with other breeds, are susceptible to some health problems, see the Rottweiler Health Concerns document for further information.

 If you are considering the adoption of a Rottweiler puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
 Ensure that the prospective puppy's parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
 It is a mandatory practice for American Rottweiler Club (ARC) member breeders to breed only dogs and bitches which have OFA certified hips (or HD-free hips as certified by foreign counterparts of the OFA).
 In addition, the ARC recommends that all dogs have their eyes checked by a veterinary ophthalmologist and that the presence of other hereditary diseases, such as elbow dysplasia, von Willebrand's disease, subaortic stenosis and hypothyroidism be checked prior to breeding.
 The Rottweiler Club of Canada Code of Ethics states in Section 3: Breeding: "Breed only dogs whose hips have been certified clear by the OVC, OFA or an FCI-recognized authority and, if born after Jan 1st, 2005, whose heart has been OFA certified.
 In addition, the RCC strongly suggests that breeders xray elbows and test for genetic ocular (eye) defects, and encourages breeders to utilize available genetic testing for Hypothyroidism and vWD (a bleeding disorder)."

-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the main General Information page.)

 Additional Health Resources: